diegopamio/json-similarity-score/README.md

 * number of root nodes in one side, and 0 in the other.
 * number of all the nested nodes in one side, and 0 in the other.

-_(Pictue and option setting for this one comming in future releases)_
+_(Picture and option setting for this one comming in future releases)_

 # What it DOESN'T has
 - i18n